About us

 Bihar Visual Archive began as an Instagram page by Akash Bharadwaj as part of his PhD project in 2021.
 It was born from a desire to engage with the region’s overlooked histories and everyday visual cultures.
 Over the past four years, it has grown into a collaborative social lab - a network of artists, designers, researchers, and public professionals committed to exploring the region's past and present in new ways.

-We have collected and catalogued over 200 books related to the politics, culture, histories, and heritage of Bihar, in Hindi, English, Maithili, and Bhojpuri.
-In addition to this, we have also been compiling a catalogue of over 1,500 images and about 200 videos, drawn from both primary and secondary sources, covering everyday life, architecture, memory, material culture and politics of the region.
+We have been collecting and cataloguing over 200 books related to the politics, culture, and heritage of Bihar, in Hindi, English, Maithili, and Bhojpuri.
+In addition to this, we have also been compiling a catalogue of over 1500 images and about 200 videos, drawn from both primary and secondary sources, covering everyday life, architecture, memory, material culture, and the region’s social and political life.

 Our work is grounded in archival thinking and material memory that help us explore and interpret the histories of Bihar and its layered connections with other parts of the world.
-Through visual storytelling, community-based research, and creative collaborations, we reimagine the archive as a space for dialogue, imagination, and cultural preservation.
+While the Archive gathers memory, the Lab activates it through collaboration, creative exploration, and community engagement, turning it into a space for dialogue and cultural preservation.
+Bihar Visual Archive & Lab is an initiative of Ajoriya Foundation, a non-profit organisation that works at the intersection of heritage, art, education, archives, and community enterprise through research, documentation, capacity building and creative initiatives.

 Our Projects